COder-jiya/gym/README.md

    <p> <H1 style="color: #0b0220;">This is best time to JOIN US</H1>
      <p style="font-size: 30px; text-align: center;"> <i>'Push Your Limits.
 Transform Your Life'</i></p>
-     <p style="font-size: 20px; text-align: center;">At FitZone Gym, we believe in empowering individuals to achieve their fitness goals through a combination of expert guidance, state-of-the-art facilities, and a supportive community.
+     <p style="font-size: 20px; text-align: center; color: #36074a;">At FitZone Gym, we believe in empowering individuals to achieve their fitness goals through a combination of expert guidance, state-of-the-art facilities, and a supportive community.
 Our mission is to provide a welcoming environment where everyone, regardless of their fitness level, can thrive and transform their lives.</p>

      <div class="paraI">
       <div class="video1">